madame-president/mp-thoughts/vibe-investing.md

 In short: my coding sessions are predefined by a well-structured list of constraints (convention sheet), understanding of my own compromises, and taking simple elements from scalable systems (seperate config from code)<sup>1</sup>.

 It got me thinking that I apply the same robotic-style

+## Appendix

+<sup>1</sup>: My workflows are faster by not hardcoding any secrets.
+It makes it easier to re-use functions and rotate my expired API keys.